TonyH0401/rust-bootcamp-by-vbi/README.md

 For other branches, you will use `git push origin head` to push your code to the branch.

+Rust source code should use `cargo clean`, to clean up un-needed files before pushing to Github.

 # Warning

 The master branch is currently locked in the setting and cannot be changed, please ignore the remote repository warning.